Sneghapriya/particle41-assessment/README.md

 ## 5. Change the code accordingly

 * Clone the repository to your local to make the changes
-* In `terraform/terraform.tfvars` edit the values based on your requirements.
+* In `terraform/terraform.tfvars` edit the values based on your requirements .Replace the **project-id** with your project.
 * Commit the changes and push to the main branch.

 ## 6. Github Action for deployment